Extras For Ceremonies

 (Both answer, We Will)

-in tender love and honor, offering encouragement and companionship and will you
+her in tender love and honor, offering encouragement and companionship and

 (Groom answers I do)

-him in tender love and honor, offering encouragement and companionship and will
+faithful to him in tender love and honor, offering encouragement and

 (Bride answers I do)